uhlryk/function-overloader/README.md

  * **"undefined"**
  * **Constructor function / class** to define that argument should be an instance of provided class / constructor.

+if there is no arguments it means that it will resolve only when overloaded function doesn't get any arguments.
 ```javascript
 .done()
 ```